 No issues with regard to sulphur dioxide emissions have been identified.
-Monitoring at the Pathhead automatic monitoring station (and Dalkeith station until end June 2011) has confirmed that there is no risk of exceeding the sulphur dioxide air quality objectives in Midlothian.
+Monitoring at the Pathhead automatic monitoring station until end 2012 and Dalkeith station until end June

+2011 has confirmed that there is no risk of exceeding the sulphur dioxide air quality objectives in Midlothian.

-Air quality in Pathhead has significantly improved with a marked reduction of $SO_2$ and $PM{10}$ following installation of the gas mains in Pathhead.
+Air quality in Pathhead has significantly improved with a marked reduction of SO2 and PM10 following installation of the gas mains in Pathhead.